muffindad/docs/docs/docs/walkthrough/phase-0/rpi.md

 * Insert the included USB WiFI into the RPi2.
 * Next, insert the Micro SD Card into the RPi2.
+* PLEASE NOTE: If your WiFi SSD contains special characters (like underscores "_") then your RPI2 may not be able to connect!
+Change your WiFi id to something without special characters

 ### Path 1: Keyboard, Mouse, and HDMI monitor/TV